Convex-Dev/design/docs/cad/027_log/README.md

 Peers MAY determine their own retention policy for historical log records.

-Peers MUST maintain logs for at least one month, for the purpioses of transaction confirmation by clients and recipients.
+Peers MUST maintain logs for at least one month, for the purposes of transaction confirmation by clients and recipients.

 It is RECOMMENDED that Peers retain at least 1 year of log records.